 You can use your favourite plain yogurt.
 Full fat is best for babies.

-You can freeze this yogurt but it is better to freeze the apple puree in small portions (ice-cube trays) and stir it through yogurt when required.
+You can refrigerate for up to 3 days (depending on the original shelf life of the yogurt).
+This yogurt can be frozen but it is better to freeze the apple puree in small portions (ice-cube trays) and stir it through the yogurt when required.

 - Small Saucepan